I am a doctoral student (ABD) of Political Science at the

 projects I have contributed to by following the link above to my

-University of Wisconsin-Milwaukee and University of
+Wisconsin-Milwaukee, Marquette University, and University of

-relations, or political methodology.
+international relations, or empirical methodology.

 You can find more information about courses I have taught